-Fire (favorable variance) is up \$855k above the forecasted amount.
+Fire (favorable variance) is up \$650k above the forecasted amount.
 A current year change in the permit payment process is resulting in a positive variance as our estimates are based on a historical 3-year average.
 Finance will monitor this and adjust the estimate next year.
-Due to a conservative estimate for special event details and inspections, revenue in this area is outperforming as more businesses are opening after the pandemic.
-Collection of EMS revenues has seen an increase from our collection agencies.
+Collection of EMS revenues has seen an increase from the utilization of collection agencies.

-Other (unfavorable variance) is \$1.5 million below forecast.
+Other (unfavorable variance) is \$1.4 million below forecast.
 This category is made up of many small sources of revenue that fluctuate from time to time.
 Finance will continue to monitor these various revenue sources.